AnyChart/docs.anychart.com/Dashboards/Table_Layout.md

 Parameter {api:anychart.core.ui.Table#cellBorder}**.cellBorder()**{api} provides an opportunity to set desirably configured border for all cells in a table.
 As far as content for each cell can be absolutely different, style for each of the cells can be set individually as well.

 Sample below demonstrates setting gray stroke for the whole chart, set thickness equal to 2 px and makes it dashed, with 5 px dashes and 2 pixel gaps.
-Moreover, to cells have red stroke, which emphasize them (these two cells represents systems with unacceptable availability).
+Moreover, to cells have red stroke, which emphasize them.

 ```
   //set style